Sdcrouse/crafting-html-docs-readme-v-000/README.md

 the image.
 The `alt` attribute will be displayed if an image can't be loaded, and also describes the image to search engines.

-The `alt` tag presents a moment to talk about an important principle behind Tim Berners-Lee's vision for the Web: it is _inclusive_.
+The `alt` attribute presents a moment to talk about an important principle behind Tim Berners-Lee's vision for the Web: it is _inclusive_.
 If you're using assistive technologies because you have a sight impairment, you shouldn't be cut off from the web.
 If you're in a remote community where internet access is expensive, you might choose to disable images, but not lose the web.

-While an `img` will "work," honoring the Web's vision for openness and inclusion requires that we provide the `alt` tag as well.
+While an `img` will "work," honoring the Web's vision for openness and inclusion requires that we provide the `alt` attribute as well.

 `<img src="URL_TO_IMAGE" alt="Picture of a Dog">`